We offer volume discounts for orders over $5,000. Call us at (402) 469-6784 or contact us here.

 Forage Sorghum (Sweet Cane Max MS)

-Sweet Cane Max is a medium maturity male sterile, forage sorghum.
-This hybrid fits well in a high-quality forage production or grazing operations.
-It has superior standability to other hybrids.
+Sweet Cane Max is a medium maturity, male sterile, forage sorghum.
+This hybrid fits well in high-quality forage production or grazing operations.
+It has superior standability when compared to other hybrids.
 Sweet Cane should be used in single cutting/grazing or winter grazing scenarios.
 When drying conditions are favorable it can be used for hay.
 Usually it is cut once the plant has headed out for highest sugar content or used for winter stockpile grazing.
 Sweet Cane will not produce grain unless pollinated with other sorghums, so isolation is recommended to protect sterility.

 from $1.10 per lb

-• Aeschynomone (American Joint Vetch)
+• Aeschynomene (American Joint Vetch)

-Aeschynomone (American Joint Vetch)
+Aeschynomene (American Joint Vetch)

-Aeschynomone, or American joint vetch, is a highly palatable warm season annual legume.
+Aeschynomene, or American joint vetch, is a highly palatable warm season annual legume.
 Also known as deer vetch, joint vetch is particularly popular among food plot enthusiasts as it attracts wildlife such as whitetail, wild turkey, and bobwhite quail.
 American joint vetch not only provides excellent nutrition for large animals, but also excellent habitat for game birds.
-American joint vetch is an excellent way to add diversity to a mix and increase the nitrogen fixing capabilities.
+American joint vetch is an excellent way to add diversity to a mix and increase nitrogen fixing capabilities.

 from $7.55 per lb